When is a Video/Film Director Needed?

 Before we go further, allow me to give a brief history lesson into the evolution of the coveted Director.
 In years past, during the days of film, you typically had one camera to shoot the film.
 The person who actually operated the camera was also the Director.
 The position was called a Cinematographer, and he/she was responsible for the look of the film…including how the lighting looked on camera.
 As greed crept in, things began to change.

 The Director’s position has now been split into several different positions.
-By de-centralizing the position, control was lost and it took more time to complete the desired task.
+By decentralizing the position, control was lost and it took more time to complete the desired task.
 (We all learned about this in The Theory of the Firm class, economical 101 in college.)
 The individual who now has control over the lighting and technical decisions is the Director of Photography.
 The Camera Operators actually tape/film/video the scenes and the Director sits and watches the video feeds from the cameras.
 Repeat after me: “Waste, waste, waste”.
 Another example of “profits over people”.

 Understand the Director’s Role

 Remember the film called: The Shining?
 It was a great story and beautifully shot.
 Remember the stair scene, where Jack Nicholson chased Shelley Duvall up the large staircase?
-How many takes to you think that Stanley Kubrick shot to be happy with the result?
+How many takes do you think that Stanley Kubrick shot to be happy with the result?
 10?
 20?
 It took the entire film crew 100 takes to record that scene.
 I loved Stanley Kubrick’s vision (auteur), but for anyone to shoot 100 takes for a scene is just wasteful.
 Back to the original question: “When is a Director Needed”?

-For corporate shoots, and I don’t care if it’s a commercial for Buford’s Beer Bistro, or Kit Kat Candy Bars, you should never need a Director unless you have two or more cameras angles, filming at the same time.
+For corporate shoots, and I don’t care if it’s a commercial for Buford’s Beer Bistro or Kit Kat Candy Bars, you should never need a Director unless you have two or more cameras angles, filming at the same time.
 Remember: “My Name is Earl”?
 The entire four seasons were shot with one camera.

 There are people who will argue this with me all day, but those are typically the people who have been charging clients for the use of a Director on a one-camera shoot.
 The camera operator on a one-camera shoot should always have the skills to capture artistically, the vision of the corporate client, if not, then maybe you aren’t working with the most ethical production company.